Kimberly’s MZL Non-Hodgkin’s Lymphoma Story

-Water was just not good enough and nothing in the kitchen was good enough.
-I do remember one weekend where I just wanted ice cream, some dairy, and my husband had a family party to go to so I couldn’t go because I just had a treatment so he went and represented for us.
+Water was just not good enough, and nothing in the kitchen was good enough.
+I do remember one weekend where I just wanted ice cream, some dairy, and my husband had a family party to go to.
+I couldn’t go because I just had a treatment, so he went and represented for us.

 My parents were away that weekend, so no one was in the house with me.
-I just couldn’t figure out what to eat so I ended up making myself pancakes with whipped cream on it and for some reason, it just hit the spot and I was content for a good few hours until I got hungry again.
+I just couldn’t figure out what to eat, so I ended up making myself pancakes with whipped cream on it.
+For some reason, it just hit the spot, and I was content for a good few hours until I got hungry again.
 I made enough for myself that it lasted throughout the day!